JustinXHale/instructlabdocs/index.md

 - **Combining Taxonomies**: The updated workflow uses a single taxonomy setup, reducing complexity and ensuring all contributions can be easily managed and shared upstream.
 - **Clear User Flow**: The four-part structure helps users focus on one task at a time while maintaining a logical sequence.

-## This method was chosen to align with the goals of InstructLab:
+### This method was chosen to align with the goals of InstructLab:

 - Enable users to train LLMs locally with minimal barriers.
 - Encourage collaboration by simplifying contributions to upstream repositories.
 - Provide a consistent user experience across the installation, usage, and learning phases.

-# Pros of This Approach
+# Hope to accomplish
 - Simplified Onboarding: Interactive Mode reduces cognitive load by guiding users through the setup process.
 - Minimized Errors: Pre-configured options and defaults lower the likelihood of mistakes during installation and configuration.
 - User-Centric: Designed for both technical and non-technical users, making InstructLab more accessible.